MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/windows-autopilot-requirements.md

 - [Azure Active Directory Premium P1 or P2](https://azure.microsoft.com/services/active-directory/) and [Microsoft Intune subscriptions](https://www.microsoft.com/cloud-platform/microsoft-intune) (or an alternative MDM service).

 > [!NOTE]
->In case of using Microsoft 365 subscriptions, you still need to [assign Intune licenses to the users](https://docs.microsoft.com/intune/fundamentals/licenses-assign)
+> Even when using Microsoft 365 subscriptions, you still need to [assign Intune licenses to the users](https://docs.microsoft.com/intune/fundamentals/licenses-assign).

 Additionally, the following are also recommended (but not required):
 - [Office 365 ProPlus](https://www.microsoft.com/p/office-365-proplus/CFQ7TTC0K8R0), which can be deployed easily via Intune (or other MDM services).